Foxboro's Hogan is racing to get to the Paralympic Games in Beijing

 When asked if he feels as if he has spent half of his life on chairlifts, gondolas and trams, Hogan says, “Yeah, we spend our lives traveling to do our jobs; it’s days and hours of work, anywhere from 38 seconds to 2½ minutes in whatever discipline we’re racing — 38 seconds to a minute for the shorter races, to Super-Gs from one to 2½ minutes long.
 We spend a lot of money, time and energy to do something for two minutes, and those two minutes can decide so much.
 You sit there and think about it: holy crap, days and hours spent doing something for two minutes; it’ll be just six minutes of downhill at the Games to win a Paralympic gold medal in the downhill — I gotta work hard to get there.”

-Hogan flew to Switzerland last week for further training in St. Moritz (a venue that hosted the 1948 Winter Olympics), and then will travel to Norway for some World Cup races that will hopefully lead to a berth on the U.S. team that will fly to Beijing in March.
+Hogan flew to Switzerland two weeks ago for further training in St. Moritz (a venue that hosted the 1948 Winter Olympics), and then will travel to Norway for some World Cup races that will hopefully lead to a berth on the U.S. team that will fly to Beijing in March.

 Even with his plate full, Hogan found time to get engaged to his girlfriend, Ashley, back in July, although maintaining a relationship with his busy schedule is problematic.